zyrgit/GreenDriveCode/README.md

 ---
-## Insert Google's vs. Green routes into route files
+## Insert Google's vs. green routes into route files
 We can compare with Google's routes in terms of fuel efficiency by having vehicles running on their routes.
 It will use GreenRouteCode with Google Maps API keys, set this up yourself.

 Generate comparing routes: `py a5MappingCompareTraces.py genroutes`.